3.2.4.4. Reaction rate assays in pFI batch format: Catalytic determination of manganese by malachite green spectrophotometry

 Manganese (III) catalyzes oxidation of the leukoform of redox dyes into intensely colored product.
 Thus, while Malachite Green in solution remains colorless, even in the presence of oxidant, it rapidly turns into a blue/green color presence of catalyst such as Mn or Fe.

-Automated in Flow Injection format (H, G) (Bruland, Feng), the three reagent assay protocol uses sequence of merging Mn sample with NH4 acetate buffer, followed by KIO3 solution, followed by slightly acidified MA Green solution.
+Automated in Flow Injection format (H, G) (Bruland, Feng), the three reagent assay protocol uses sequence of merging Mn sample with ammonium acetate buffer, followed by NaIO4 solution, followed by slightly acidified MA Green solution.

 Preliminary experiments.
 To optimize the flow and software protocol the following items were investigated:

-• Reaction rate of oxidation of Malachite Green (B)
+• Reaction rate of oxidation of MG (B)

 • Influence of temperature on oxidation of MG (C)

-• Positioning of reaction mixture in the detector flow cell (D)
+• Positioning of reaction mixture in FC (D)

 Reaction rate of endothermic reactions increases with increasing temperature and oxidation of MG follows this law (C).